jasonamedina/AVS-Scenario-2/README.md

 **Hub vNET**

 1. Please create the following subnets in your Hub vNET.

+Subnets to deploy inside Hub vNET

        ExternalFWSubnet: Recommend a minimum of /27 or larger.
 Name can be anything you’d like, just please make sure it indicates “External”.